-NHS GP Surgeries
+NHS - GP contributions

-9.0.3 The NHS runs GP surgeries throughout the borough, with facilities often a key aspect of the local area.
-Additional residential development puts specific demand on existing facilities because residents, generally, tend to want to join a GP practice that is close to their home.

-9.0.4 As such, although other NHS requirements, such as acute care, would be dealt with by CIL due to their nature of being planned on a wider catchment area, the Council will continue to seek NHS contributions where there is a clear demand placed on existing GP surgeries from proposed developments.

-9.0.5 For strategic sites identified in the Local Plan, provision of new GP surgeries is a policy requirement which will be confirmed through engagement with the NHS at the time of an application being submitted.
-If the NHS confirms they are no longer seeking a GP surgery on site, a payment in-lieu of provision will be sought to increase/improve capacity elsewhere.
-For non-strategic sites, the NHS will be consulted as part of the application process and will be able to demonstrate if a proposed development causes an increase in demand for facilities that requires mitigation.

-9.0.6 If so, a financial contribution to the expansion, renovation or replacement of a GP surgery will be calculated based on the population of the new development, the likely demand for places at the surgery, the cost of providing GP facilities as demonstrated by the NHS's most up to date data, and the specific project required.
+- 9.1 The NHS runs GP surgeries throughout the borough, with facilities often a key aspect of the local area.
+Additional residential development puts specific demand on existing facilities because residents, generally, tend to want to join a GP practice that is close to their home. - 9.2 As such, although other NHS requirements, such as acute care, would be dealt with by CIL due to their nature of being planned on a wider catchment areas, the Council will continue to seek NHS contributions where there is a clear demand placed on existing GP surgeries from proposed developments. - 9.3 For strategic sites identified in the Local Plan, provision of new GP surgeries is required although this will be confirmed through engagement with the NHS at the time of an application being submitted.
+If the NHS confirms the no longer seek a GP sugery on site, a payment in-lieu of provision will be sought to increase/improve capacity elsewhere.
+For non-strategic sites, the NHS will be consulted as part of the application process and will be able to demonstrate if a proposed development causes an increase in demand for facilities that requires mitigation. - 9.4 If so, a financial contribution to the expansion, renovation or replacement of a GP surgery will be calculated based on the population of the new development, the likely demand for places at the surgery, the cost of providing GP facilities as demonstrated by the NHS's most up to date data, and the specific project required.